quickapps/docs/en/designers/themes.rst

 The "composer.json" File
 ------------------------

-Themes -same as plugins- *must* define a "composer.json" file containing all the information about the theme itself, such as name, available regions, author, etc.
+Themes *must* define a "composer.json" file containing all the information about the theme itself, such as name, available regions, author, etc.

 In order to distinguish between plugins and themes, themes must suffix their names with the ``Theme`` word, so for example if you have a "Blog" plugin, changing its name to "BlogTheme" will be automatically considered a Theme.

-Theme's names -same as plugins- is inflected from the ``name`` key from composer.json schema.
+Theme's names is inflected from the ``name`` key from composer.json schema.

 Also the must define the ``extra.regions`` key, a list of all regions your theme implements.
 Regions are defined as an associative array